CristianProdius/TMPS/lab 1/Raport2.md

 ## Conclusion

-FIRST CHATGBT WAS NOT USE!
+FIRST CHATGBT WAS NOT USE, if you thing overwise ask me to present it and be Rovnai Ciuvac :)!
 This project successfully demonstrates the implementation and practical use of three fundamental creational design patterns in the context of an online bookstore system.
 Each pattern addresses specific object creation challenges:

 - The Factory Method provides flexibility in creating different types of books.
 - The Builder pattern simplifies the creation of Author objects with multiple optional attributes.